jariperttunen/eughgsummary/USAGE.md

 containing sheets for items collected from Table 4.

 The command line arguments are:
-+ -d, The main directory for the CRF Reporting tables.
++ -d: The main directory for the CRF Reporting tables.
 It is assumed the excel files are organised in this directory by countries denoted with three letter acronyms.
-+ -s, Start year of the inventory.
++ -s: Start year of the inventory.
-+ -e, End year of the inventory.
++ -e: End year of the inventory.

 To select countries one of the following must be used:
-+ --eu, EU countries.
++ --eu: EU countries.
-+ --euplus, EU plus GBR, ISL and NOR
++ --euplus: EU plus GBR, ISL and NOR
-+ -a, All reporting countries.
++ -a: All reporting countries.
-+ -c, List of country acronyms separated by spaces,
++ -c: List of country acronyms separated by spaces,

 To define GWP to be used:
 + --GWP, possible values are AR4 (default, used in GHG) or AR5.